cs1302uga/cs1302-tutorials/uml/uml.md

 **It may seem nit picky,** but each of these arrows is visually different with respect to its line and its arrowhead!

+## UML Software and Tools

+Before you continue reading, it's important to note that you do not need a special program to work with UML.
+It's quite possible (and encouraged) that you practice drawing UML digrams by hand either on paper or in your note-taking software.
+The purpose of a UML class diagram is to help visualize multiple classes and their relationships. ; oftentimes, students to use

 <hr/>